- The Independent Group Home Living (IGHL

 basket, Irish china, American Express gift card, and a number of restaurants and shops including Baby Moon, Saks Fifth Avenue

-, The Palm, as well as wine baskets and door prizes, among numerous other offerings.
+, as well as wine baskets and door prizes, among numerous other offerings.

 According to McCann Mulligan the event was sold out "With approximately 180 tickets sold, and the wonderful part is that everything was donated so all proceeds will go directly to IGHL."
 Particular mention must be made to the absolutely beautiful floral arrangements adorning the tables and placed throughout not only the dining room, but the auction area and gracing a large table in the foyer of the Club where tiny ceramic pots of lovely single flowers were gratefully scooped up by attendees when leaving - all donated by 1-800-FLOWERS.

 Following the cocktail hour, guests were treated to a delightful luncheon of carrot and ginger soup, followed by arugula salad with choice of grilled chicken, shrimp or filet mignon, and a dessert of peach and berry crustana with vanilla ice cream, as well as truffles.
 In addition to the nifty gift bags each attendee was given a small box of truffles at their seat to nibble on at home while admiring their lovely individual floral piece.

 A beaming Julie McCann Mulligan expressed her personal gratitude for the work IGHL does that has assisted her brother who is a resident at a home in Eastport.